 - I, the submitting author, warrant that I am authorized by all co-authors to submit this version of the manuscript and to be their spokesperson during the review process and beyond.

-- I, the submitting author, warrant that any interests that might impair the credibility of the manuscript are disclosed in the Conflict of Interests section, which is included and uploaded separately (as a supplementary file) so as to not compromise the blind review.
+- I, the submitting author, warrant that any interests that might impair the credibility of the manuscript are disclosed in the financial and non-financial relationships and activities form, which is included and uploaded separately (as a supplementary file) to not compromise blind review.
+I have used the ICMJE Disclosure Form located on https://www.icmje.org/disclosure-of-interest/

 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).